ahahhsah/CustomLocalSaves/README.md

 ### Loading FSL saves
 Loads FSL save files if you place them in `%appdata%/CLS`, and enable `load_fsl_files` in `%appdata%/CLS/settings.json`.
 Note that FSL saves will only load if json saves were not found.
-Saving in FSL compatible format is NOT yet SUPPORTED.
+Saving in an FSL compatible format is NOT yet SUPPORTED.

 ### Stats that will be set on every load.
 You may want certain stats to reset every time you load, for this create `%appdata%/CLS/save_overwrite.json`.